mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 ```

-If I had the following schema on the left, title and genres, and $unwind on the genres field, I'll get back documents on the right.
+If I had the following schema at top, *title and genres*, and *$unwind* on the genres field, I'll get back documents at below.
 What?
 Am I saying that I'm generating a document for each array entry, when it was all tighten and well-embedded?
 Why might this be useful?

-One example is when we'd like to group on individual entries.

-In the group lesson, we grouped movies based on their year.
+One example is when we'd like to *group* on individual entries.
+In the *group* lesson, we *grouped movies* based on their *year*.

 And we tried to group on year and genres, we would have gotten back many distinct entries because, within group, arrays are mashed on pure equality, not equivalents.